bertolo1988/flight-scrapper-scheduler/README.md

 Regarding the cron pattern you can know more about it [here](https://github.com/ncb000gt/node-cron).

 `reverseRoute` can be used to automatically add the reverse of the previously defined routes.
-With the config above it would add LON-LIS, NYC-LIS, etc.

 ## Running